maverickactuary/1actuary/content/3buildingblocks/index.md

 + Commission
 + Existing business servicing

-The order is most important first to get [robust and cost effective delivery](/content/4delivering/) of a major protection project.
+These are in priority order (i.e. most important first) to get [robust and cost effective delivery](/content/4delivering/) of major protection projects.
 The ranking applies also for ongoing success.

+Look beyond the insurer to see the importance of these building blocks:

-Look beyond the insurer to see why these building blocks are so important:
+Look beyond the insurer to see these building blocks in action:

 + **Consumers** are affected by products, underwriting and price.
 + **Distributors** want sales (c.f. consumer factors) and commission.